Top 10 Marzamemi Attractions in 2023 | Click Travel Tips

 7. Visit the tonnara

-The tonnara, which is the site of the old Marzamemi canning factory, is worth visiting.
-It’s part of the village’s heritage; while the factory isn’t operational anymore, you’ll still find plenty of things to see amongst the old tonnara building, and you can use it as a spot for a moment of reflection as well.
-Marzamemi’s fishing heritage is, of course, alive and well, but the tonnara gives you a chance to consider the village’s storied history and the ways it kept its inhabitants alive in the past.
+You can use it as a spot for a moment of reflection as well.
+Marzamemi’s fishing heritage is alive and well, but the tonnara gives you a chance to consider the village’s storied history and how it sustained its inhabitants in the past.

 8. Tour the churches